-Configure local data, which is served in reply to queries for zone deteras redirect.
-If not matched exactly, the local-zone type not mines further processing.
-If local-data is configured that is configa subdomain of a local-zone, a transparent local-zone is in ured.
-For record types such as TXT, use single quotes, as local-data: 'example.
+Configure local data, which is served in reply to queries for it.

+The query has to match exactly unless you configure the localzone as redirect.
+If not matched exactly, the local-zone type determines further processing.
+If local-data is configured that is not configured.
+For record types such as TXT, use single quotes, as in

+'''

+local-data: 'example.
 TXT "text"'.

+'''

+If you need more complicated authoritative data, with

+referrals,

+wildcards, CNAME/DNAME support, or DNSSEC authoritative

+service,

-The query has to match exactly unless you configure the localreferrals, service, wildcards, CNAME/DNAME support, or DNSSEC authoritative section setup a stub-zone for it as detailed in the stub zone below.
+setup a stub-zone for it as detailed in the stub zone

+section

+below.